turbulem/ios-guidelines/README.md

 In method signatures, there should be a space after the scope (-/+ symbol).
 There should be a space between the method segments.

-**For example:**:
+**For example:**
 ```objc
 - (void)setExampleText:(NSString *)text image:(UIImage *)image;
 ```

-**Not:**:
+**Not:**
 ```objc
 -(void)setExampleText: (NSString *)text image: (UIImage *)image;
 ```

-- Private methods should have an underscore suffix.
+Private methods should have an underscore suffix.
 The reason is that just when reading an implementation, it is clear if a method is private or public.
 Also makes usage of private APIs (which is of course not allowed) more evident.
 Specially good when refactoring legacy code, to get an understanding of what is going on.

 Underscore prefix is reserved for use by Apple, so a sane alternative is underscore suffix.